-3. People may be leaving your website due to pop up ads, banners, and videos.
+3. People may be leaving your website due to pop-up ads, banners, and videos.
 73% of consumers dislike pop-ups, especially those where they have to click an "X" to remove.
-Their response?
-They block you.
+Their response reason?
+“They block you.”
 (Hubspot) Delay your pop-ups accordingly and limit the numbers to keep

 4. 29% of consumers pick chat as their preferred customer service channel.
-(FierceRetail) While phone support is still the most common, 37% of Millennials favor live chat to get online help.
+(FierceRetail) While phone support is still the most common, 37% of millennials favor live chat to get online help.
 And those numbers will continue to go up as mobile shopping increases.
 Starting up a chat service is quicker and cheaper than setting up a call center and could keep shoppers from leaving your website.

-5. Social media is increasingly used for online customer service.
+5. Social media is increasingly being used for online customer service.
 But only 30% of consumers receive answers to their queries posted on a company’s Facebook page.
-71% of tweets are ignored, and only 23% generate a reply.
+71% of tweets are ignored and only 23% generate a reply.
 (Datamentors) Dedicating a customer service agent to social media responses could increase your return visitor rate.

 6. Shoppers want options for how to make their purchases.
-For all generations except seniors, PayPal’s install base exceeds that of Amex.
+For all generations except seniors, PayPal’s installed base exceeds that of Amex.
 (Connexity) PayPal scores third place across all income brackets, with highest usage among those earning $50,000-$74,999 (so most of your millennials).
 Limiting buyers to paying only with a credit card could be costing you customers.

 7. 44% of the 3,000 consumer respondents in the UPS study said they would like the option of store pickup with an online order.
 Seem counterintuitive?
 Possibly shoppers want the option to pay in cash at the store, or see the product before actually buying it.
 Either way, it's an option to consider to keep shoppers from leaving your website and going with a competitor.

 8. 66% of consumers shop cross-border.
 Pitney Bowes attributes this trend to what they call “in-store global, online local."
-Foreigners visit a physical store on their travels and buy online once returning home.
+Foreigners visit a physical store on their travels and shop online once returning home.
 To go global, start by understanding if there are visitors from other countries frequenting your website.
 If you see a trend, offer a translated page in their language.
 You may just increase sales.